impanyu/algorithm_snippet/docs/index.md

 		else if(A[mid]<v) l=mid+1;
 		else r=mid-1;
 	}
-	return -1;// this line could be changed to "return l;" to return the number of values less than v if not found the exact v }
+       //this line could be changed to "return l;" to return the number of values less than v if not found the exact v return -1;
+}
 ```